clanfear/CSSS508/docs/compiling.md

 1. [Browse to this page](https://cran.r-project.org/bin/windows/Rtools/).

-2. Download the newest Rtools installer.
+2. Download the newest 64-bit Rtools installer.

 3. Run the file to install, following all onscreen instructions.
 If you are unsure about anything, leave the default settings.

+4. [Go back to this page](https://cran.r-project.org/bin/windows/Rtools/).
+Follow the remaining instructions.
+But, first, run `Sys.which("make")` and see if it finds a `make.exe` file.
+If so, you're good to go.
+If not, do the path stuff.

-4. You can now compile R packages!
+5. You can now compile R packages!

 # Troubleshooting